ebelogay-c/jhu-getdata/README.md

 ## Output
 The output of Step 5 is in file `means.txt`.
 Please see `codebook.md` for its structure.

 The tidy space-separated file contains 160 rows and 68 columns, with a one-row header.
+All string values (column names and activity values) are explictly quoted (the default behavior of `write.table`), to ensure that they are read properly as strings my most input commands in R.

 To read the data into R, use the command
 ```
 means <- read.table("means.txt", header=TRUE)
 ```

+The last section in the script provides and example how to read the data back into R and how to verify its shape and content.

 ## Processing